 - It is acceptable to use UMassD in more casual situations (student stories, etc.).

-- There is no hyphen, comma, or "at" between University of Massachusetts and Dartmouth (or with the names of the other campuses).
+- In very formal situations, the University of Massachusetts Dartmouth may be appropriate for the first reference.
+Then, use UMass Dartmouth.
+There is no hyphen, comma, or "at" between University of Massachusetts and Dartmouth (or with the names of the other campuses).

 Lower-case the "u" when using "the university" as a synonym for UMass Dartmouth.
 Similarly, use lowercase when referring to the “law school” as a synonym for UMass Law.

 UMass or the University of Massachusetts are the proper terms when speaking of the overall system; these terms are not synonyms for the UMass Amherst campus.